-The Excel Compare Tool (available on AppSource here) is a Power BI app that compares two Excel files of your choosing and detects differences and errors in cells across all the matching tabs.
-You can also track changes and automatically audit your spreadsheets.
-Store the revisions of an Excel workbook on a SharePoint site or OneDrive for Business folder, and the app can automatically import the latest two workbooks to track new changes and errors.
+Compare data in Excel is a Power BI App that is available on Microsoft AppSource for free here.
+The app can answer all the needs above.
+It compares two Excel files of your choosing and detects differences and errors in cells across all the matching sheets.
+You can track changes and automatically audit your spreadsheets.
+Store the revisions of an Excel workbook on a SharePoint site or OneDrive for Business folder, and the app can automatically detect the latest two files and track changes and errors.

 The app includes the following features:

-- Detection of blank columns and rows
+- Efficient detection of blank columns and rows.

-- Blank rows and columns will not affect the comparison
+- Blank rows and columns will not affect the comparison.